Hellbound: Hellraiser II: Plot

 Pinhead and the other Cenobites find Kirsty and tell her she is free to explore.
 Julia betrays Channard to Leviathan to be turned into a Cenobite; as Channard screams during the procedure, Julia reveals that she has a mission to bring souls to Leviathan, including Channard's.

 Kirsty encounters Frank Cotton in the labyrinth, who reveals that he tricked her by pretending to be her father.
-Julia appears and destroys Frank in revenge for killing her, allowing Kirsty to escape.
-Julia is then killed by a vortex that opens within the labyrinth, leaving only her skin behind.
+Julia appears and tears out Frank's heart in revenge for Frank betraying her earlier, allowing Kirsty to escape.
+Julia is then sucked away by a vortex that opens within the labyrinth, leaving only her empty skin behind.

-Kirsty and Tiffany reconnect and attempt to escape, but are ambushed by Channard, who has now become a Cenobite.
-The girls flee and encounter Pinhead and his Cenobites.
-Kirsty shows Pinhead a photograph of Spencer that she took from Channard's study, and he gradually remembers that he was human.
-Suddenly, Channard appears.
-Pinhead and the other Cenobites attempt to fight him, but Channard easily overpowers and kills them all; before being killed, Spencer exchanges a poignant glance with Kirsty.
+Kirsty and Tiffany reconnect and attempt to escape but are ambushed by Channard, now a full Cenobite.
+The girls flee and encounter Pinhead and the other Cenobites.
+Kirsty shows Pinhead a photograph of Spencer that she took from Channard's study, and he gradually remembers that he is human; the other Cenobites also remember that they were once human.
+Suddenly, Channard appears and beckons Tiffany, who is shocked into regaining her ability to speak.
+Pinhead and the other Cenobites attempt to fight Channard, but he effortlessly kills them all.
+Before being killed by Channard's scalpel-wielding "serpents", Spencer exchanges a poignant glance with Kirsty.

 Channard traps Kirsty and Tiffany.
-Kirsty finds Julia's skin and wears it to distract Channard, giving Tiffany enough time to once again solve the Lament Configuration.
-Channard is killed and the door to hell is finally closed.
+Kirsty finds Julia's flayed-off skin and puts it on over her own to distract Channard and give Tiffany enough time to solve the Lament Configuration again—this time in reverse.
+In trying to extricate his trapped serpentine tentacles, Channard rips himself apart, and the door to hell is finally closed.
 The girls leave the hospital.

-Elsewhere, two moving men are removing Dr. Channard's belongings from his home.
-One is pulled inside of the mattress, and the other witnesses a mysterious pillar rise from within it.
-One of the faces fused to the pillar is the vagrant from the previous film, which asks the man, "What's your pleasure, sir?"
+Two moving men are removing Dr Channard's belongings from his home elsewhere.
+One is pulled inside the mattress, and the other witnesses a mysterious pillar rise from within.
+One of the faces fused to the pillar is a vagrant who earlier stalked Kirsty, who asks the man, "What's your pleasure, sir?"